Tom-Sloan/WorldSystem/slam3r/SLAM3R_engine/implementation.md

 - **Path Updates**: All tests updated to work from new locations

 ### Remaining Tasks
-- WebSocket endpoint not connected to website (focusing on Rerun instead)
+- Complete Rerun C++ SDK integration for mesh visualization
 - Performance benchmarking with full SLAM3R integration
 - Full integration of advanced mesh algorithms (currently using simplified version)
 - RabbitMQ integration for automatic keyframe detection